 The effects of your actions last longer, or create ongoing trouble for your opposition.
 This can pertain to an effect placed on a target, or to the goal, if the character eventually succeeds in achieving it.
 What it affects is determined by the fiction generated.

 Defense

-This card can be used to cancel any other danger that occurs during the draw, or to slow the pace of the resolution by one.
+This card can be used to cancel any active danger, or held to cancel a future danger drawn, or it can be used to slow the pace of the resolution by one.

 Impression